johli/seqprop/README.md

 # SeqProp
 Stochastic Sequence Propagation - A Keras Model for generating functional RNA based on a predictor

 A Python API for constructing generative DNA/RNA Sequence PWM models in Keras.
-Implements a PWM generator model (with support for discrete sampling with ST gradient estimation), a predictor model wrapper and a loss model.
+Implements a PWM generator (with support for discrete sampling with ST gradient estimation), a predictor model wrapper and a loss model.

 #### Features
 - Implements a Sequence PWM Generator as a Keras Model, outputting PWMs, Logits, or random discrete samples from the PWM.
 These representations can be fed into any downstream Keras model for reinforcement learning.